Major Hurricane Joaquin 2015

-Satellite images and tracking maps of Category 4 Major Hurricane Joaquin 2015, September 26 - October 15.
+Satellite images, weather maps and tracks of Category 4 Major Hurricane Joaquin 2015, September 26 - October 15.
 Max wind speed 155mph.

 Satellite imagery indicates that the system no longer resembles a tropical cyclone, with a disorganized area of multi-layered cloudiness sheared off well to the northeast of the ill-defined low-level center.
 However, model analyses and surface data indicate that the cyclone is not yet embedded within a frontal zone, and therefore is not extratropical at this time.
 Nonetheless, since the system lacks sufficient organized deep convection to qualify as a tropical cyclone, Joaquin is being declared as a post-tropical cyclone, and advisories are being terminated.
 Cyclone phase space analyses from Florida State University indicate that the system will become extratropical in about 12 hours, and this is also shown in the official forecast.
 The current intensity is set at 55 knots in agreement with a recent scatterometer overpass.
 Global models show a gradual spindown of the cyclone over the next several days, and so does the official forecast.